-In QPI mode, "EAh" "EBh" "ECh" and SPI "EAh" "EBh" "ECh" commands support enhance mode.
+In QPI mode, "EBh" "ECh" and SPI "EBh" "ECh" commands support enhance mode.
 The performance enhance mode is not supported in dual I/O mode.

 To enter performance-enhancing mode, P[7:4] must be toggling with P[3:0]; likewise P[7:0]=A5h, 5Ah, F0h or 0Fh can make this mode continue and skip the next 4READ instruction.
 To leave enhance mode, P[7:4] is no longer toggling with P[3:0]; likewise P[7:0]=FFh, 00h, AAh or 55h along with CS# is afterwards raised and then lowered.
-Input command "FFh(3-byte address mode)" or data "3FFh(4-byte address mode)" can also exit enhance mode.
+Issuing "FFh" data cycle can also exit enhance mode.
 The system then will leave performance enhance mode and return to normal operation.